All articles

 If you look at your caller ID and see that you’re receiving a call from the U.S. Department of Health and Human Services (HHS) Hotline, be wary because you most likely are dealing with a scam.

-Targeting citizens throughout the U.S., scammers are not only spoofing the HHS Hotline number, but they are also posing as HHS OIG Hotline employees.
+Targeting citizens throughout the U.S., scammers are not only spoofing the HHS Hotline number, but also posing as HHS OIG Hotline employees.
 Scammers are reeling in victims by informing them that they have qualified or have been approved for a grant.
-More often than not, the targeted victim NEVER applied for the grant.
+More often than not, the targeted victim never applied for the grant.

 Scammers are feeding citizens empty promises to obtain a victim’s personal information so they can steal money or commit other fraudulent activity under the victim’s name.